 Guarantor Loans vs Payday Loans

 Guarantor loans and payday loans have a number of distinct differences.
 The main difference is where the security comes from if the borrower defaults.
 With the guarantor loan, it comes from the guarantor.
 With a payday loan, it comes from the borrowers next wage payment.

-Payday loans are for smaller sums.
+Direct lender payday loans online are for smaller sums.
 They are paid back over shorter time periods, meaning they have much higher rates of interest.
 However, they are generally easier to apply for and acquire.

 Guarantor loans are more like standard personal loans.
 They have long term payments and are for higher amounts.
 They can be used for anything you want, including improving the home, buying a car, consolidating other debts and rebuilding your credit history.

 Since the infamous Amigo loans has come under scrutiny, there aren’t many companies that still offer online guarantor loans in the UK.
 We’ve put together a list below, but terms and conditions change frequently, so make sure you check the company website to see what the current offer is.

 This is one of the top companies, offering loans from £1000 to £10,000.
 Loans can be paid back over one to five years, with a rate of 29% fixed APR on one of their better offers.
 Both the borrower and guarantor must both be homeowners for their best deals, with lesser rates if only the guarantor is one.

 1Plus1 lets you borrow smaller amounts than many other companies, going from £500 up to £10,000.
 A homeowner or tenant guarantor is required.
 However, they do accept applicants and provide loans for people with bad credit and CCJs.
 Current APR rates are at 47.8%.

 TFS Loans offer much higher amounts when it comes to guarantor loans.
 They will land from £2000 up to £15000 depending upon the circumstances.
 APR is typically around 44.9%, reducing to 29.9% when borrowing higher amounts.